influxdata/docs-v2/content/influxdb/v2.4/security/tokens/create-token.md

 {{% note %}}

 {{% oss-only %}}Tokens are visible to the user who created the token.
-Users who own a token with Operator permissions also have access to all tokens.
+Users who own a token with operator permissions also have access to all tokens.
 Tokens stop working when the user who created the token is deleted.

 **We recommend creating a generic user to create and manage tokens for writing data.**